-I have a confession to make: I have wrestled with the torrent of depression.
-Fortunately now, I am on the other side.
-When I look back on the dark night of my soul, there are things that I wish people had said to me back then to offer me hope.
+Are you feeling depressed?
+Alone?
+Like nobody cares or understands?
+You’re not alone.
+I have a confession to make…I have wrestled with the torrent of depression.
+During those dark days, I felt so alone.
+Fortunately, now, I am on the other side.
+But, when I look back on the dark night of my soul, there are things that I wish people had said to me back then to offer me hope.

 When my depression was the darkest, I felt alone, helpless, and hopeless.
 I thought no one else understood, and I felt ashamed.
 I was the doctor who had treated patients with depression for twenty years…somehow I thought I should have been able to prevent myself from slipping down that avalanche into the dark hellish pit.

 Recently, I’ve encountered many people who are right where I was.
 God keeps bringing others across my path who are in that very same valley…in need of His help, hope, and healing.
 People who are ashamed to admit that life isn’t all sunshine and rainbows.
 People who are ashamed to admit that they struggle with depression.
 Ashamed to admit that their doctor has prescribed them medication to help them cope.
 And so they do just as I did: they walk around with a smile on their face and an “I’m fine” on their lips, even on Sunday morning as they walk into church.

 That’s part of the reason I wrote my first book, “Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression” because what I want you to know is that nobody is immune to depression…not even the doctor with all the alphabet soup after her name and degrees on the wall, not even Christians are immune.

 Nobody is immune.
 I’ve been there and I understand.
 I want to be a voice that says to you, “Me too” because in doing so, it gives others permission to speak up and share as well.